A: “Do I really need a website for my local business? Aren’t “websites” dead? I was told that I could use social media to get customers instead.”

 And for those business who are practically starting over and struggling to recover from the past few years, an or authority website helps cement your business into the minds of your customer base.

-But despite the fact that I feel every small business build a website to use as their primary marketing hub, there are several issues with relying on social media to promote yourself.
+But despite the fact that I feel every small business should have a website to use as their primary marketing hub, there are several issues with relying on social media to promote yourself.

-Social Media Steals Your Customers (and their attention)
+How Social Media Steals Your Customers (and Their Attention)